Sustainability and the Environment

 Our Process

-Our oil is changed daily and continually filtered, ensuring that we use the healthiest and tastiest frying mediums.
+Our oil is changed daily and continually filtered, ensuring that we use the healthiest and tastiest frying mediums to deliver the highest quality fish and chips with every order.
 We use Superior Frying Fat— the most respected, refined, and de-odorised beef dripping in the business.
 It is naturally non-hydronated and lower in trans fats, and it delivers an excellent high performance product time and time again.

 When staffing levels permit, we can offer guests the choice of having food cooked in beef dripping or vegetable oil.